Willamette Falls Locks: Lock design

 The lift locks were of a type known as "combined" locks, with the lower gate of one lock functioning as the upper gate of the lock next below.
 The lifting lock walls stood 19 ft above the lock floors, and were 5 ft at the top, with a batter of 3 in/ft.
 All walls had their foundation on solid rock.
 The guard lock wall was 16 ft high above the guard lock floor, but otherwise was similar to the walls at the lifting locks.

 The lifting locks were referred to by number, with lock 1, the furthest downstream, being both the northernmost and the lowest.
 The first and second locks were cut entirely out of solid rock except for the areas around the gates, where masonry was set in for the hollow quoins and supports for the gates.
 Each hollow quoin weighed 2 tons.

 Wooden fenders were bolted to the lock sides to prevent harm to vessels coming into contact with the natural rock that formed the sides of the first and second locks.
 The third lock likewise was cut into solid rock, but with walls above the surface.
 Wooden fenders, backed by three-inch timber, were tied into the rock with bolts.
 The fourth lock was almost entirely above the surface, with masonry walls on both sides.

 Each of the four lifting locks had a lift of 10 ft.
 The total fall, from low water above the works, to low water below, was 40 feet.
 The lower end of the canal had been cut 40 feet deep through solid basalt.

 About 700 ft of the west wall was built of timber on top of a stone wall resting on bedrock.
 The stone wall was 8 ft at the top, 3 ft to 15 ft high, with a batter of 3 in/ft.
 The rest of the west wall was hewn out of the natural rock.

 According to engineer Smith's 1873 report, the guard lock was left open when the water in the canal was less than 3 ft.
 Otherwise, boats would have to lock through the guard lock.

-The guard lock was intended to prevent foods from flowing over the lower walls of the canal.
+The guard lock was intended to prevent floods from flowing over the lower walls of the canal.
 In ordinary water conditions the guard lock would be left open, so as not to unnecessarily delay boats making the transit.
 Upstream (south) from the guard lock, the east side wall was timber-built, with bents 5 ft apart.
 Each bent was bolted to the bedrock by three iron rods extending the full height of the cross braces on the bent.
 The entire timber wall was filled with stone.